SkyLandTW/JXTN/README.md

 ##### Dependencies
  - FMPP for re-generation of builder classes: tested on v0.9.14.

+##### Additionals
- - ControlsFX at runtime: tested on v8.0.6.
-It's optional - you could remove the library alongwith everything under _org/controlsfx/*_ directory.
+ - ControlsFX v8.20.7: It's optional and you could remove the library and builder classes under _org/controlsfx/*_ directory.
+ - OpenJFX Dialogs v1.0.2: Part of JavaFX 8u40 to provide dialog support.

 ##### Installation
  1. Build *jxtn.jfx.builders*